 By starting with a kit like the Belforno 36 above, you'll have the perfectly engineered oven dome for the final pizza oven design.
 Each kit will come with the exact instructions to build your oven so you can take the guesswork out of your DIY project.
 If building indoors, you will want to use a brick oven kit that is certified for indoor use.

 When you are ready.
 There are many styles of oven kits in varying shapes and sizes that you can finish with the material of choice.
-Finding one that suits your needs and budget shouldn't be a struggle!
+Finding one that works for your outdoor kitchen and budget shouldn't be a struggle!

 Building kits for success.
 Though we aren’t ones to make assumptions, it’s statistically likely you aren’t a tenth-generation Neapolitan mason; and that’s okay!
 An enthusiasm for DIY construction is enough to fuel your drive for this project, but a pizza oven’s design is the culmination of centuries’ worth of baking pies.